pfilo8/TreeFlow/README.md

   * `pipelines` - Kedro pipelines for the experiments.
   * `tfboost` - Implementation of the TreeFlow.

+Side notes:
-Side note regarding codebase: originally TreeFlow appears in the implementation as TFBoost or the whole repository mentions `probabilistic_flow_boosting` which was the previous name of the method.
+  * Side note regarding codebase: originally TreeFlow appears in the implementation as TFBoost or the whole repository mentions `probabilistic_flow_boosting` which was the previous name of the method.
 To do not break things we have decided to leave the names as it is.
-Side note regarding notebooks: It might be a case that you need to put the notebook in the root directory.
+  * Side note regarding notebooks: It might be a case that you need to put the notebook in the root directory.
+  * Side note regarding mixed-type datasets: They are calculated using `calculate_mixed_datasets.py` file.

 ## Data